dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Updating index.rst for Numbering Chapters and Sections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add ":numbered:" in the **index.rst** file under the "toctree" directive in order to add numbers to the chapters and sections.
+Use the `:numbered:` option in the **index.rst** file under the "toctree" directive in order to add numbers to the chapters and sections.
-":numbered:" needs to be added at the index level to keep the numbers from restarting for each chapter.
+`:numbered:` needs to be added at the index level to keep the numbers from restarting for each chapter.
 Example::

   .. toctree::